 Fig. 1.
 The mitochondrial respiratory system.
 In oxidative phosphorylation, the electron transfer system, ETS is coupled to the phosphorylation system.
 (A) Multiple convergent electron transfer pathways are shown from NADH and succinate and additional arrows (electron transferring flavoprotein, glycerophosphate dehydrogenase, and others).
-Hout/O2 is the ratio of outward proton flux from the matrix space to catabolic O2 flux in the NADH-linked pathway.
-Hin/"P is the ratio of inward proton flux from the inter-membrane space to the endergonic flux of phosphorylation of ADP to ATP.
+H+out/O2 is the ratio of outward proton flux from the matrix space to catabolic O2 flux in the NADH-linked pathway.
+H+in/"P is the ratio of inward proton flux from the inter-membrane space to the endergonic flux of phosphorylation of ADP to ATP.
 Due to proton leak and slip these are not fixed stoichiometries.
-(B) The Hin/"P stoichiometry is the sum of the coupling stoichiometry in the ATP synthase reaction (-2.7 H from the intermembrane space, 2.7 H to the matrix) and the proton balance in the translocation of ADP2-, ATP3- and Pi2-.
+(B) The H+in/"P stoichiometry is the sum of the coupling stoichiometry in the ATP synthase reaction (-2.7 H+ from the intermembrane space, 2.7 H+ to the matrix) and the proton balance in the translocation of ADP2-, ATP3- and Pi2-.
 See Eqs.
 11 and 12 for further explanation.
 Modified from (A) Lemieux et al. (2017) and (B) Gnaiger (2014).

 Phosphorylation, "P: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP to ATP.
 On the other hand, the term phosphorylation is used generally in many different contexts, e.g. protein phosphorylation.
 This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
-We propose the symbol "P for the endergonic direction of phosphorylation coupled to catabolic reactions, and likewise the symbol "P for the corresponding exergonic hydrolysis (Fig. 2).
+We propose the symbol "P for the endergonic direction of phosphorylation ADP→ATP coupled to catabolic reactions, and likewise the symbol "P for the corresponding expension hydrolysis ATP→ADP (Fig. 2).
 ATP synthase is the proton pump of the phosphorylation system (Fig. 1B).
 "P may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), and phosphorylation of ADP catalysed by phosphoenylpyruvate carboxykinase, adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase (NDPK).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.
 In isolated mammalian mitochondria ATP production catalysed by adenylate kinase, 2ADP ↔ ATP + AMP, proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).

 Fig. 2.
 The proton circuit and coupling in oxidative phosphorylation (OXPHOS).
-Oxygen flux, J{O2} , is coupled to the phosphorylation of ADP to ATP, J{PP} , by the proton pumps of the electron transfer system, ETS, pushing the outward proton flux, J{H+out} , and generating the output protonmotive force, F{H+} .
-ATP synthase is driven by the input protonmotive force, $-F{H+}$, and inward proton flux, J{H+in} , to phosphorylate ADP to ATP.
-2[H] indicates the reduced hydrogen equivalents of fuel substrates that provide the chemical input force, F{O2} [kJ/mol O_2], of the reaction with oxygen (molar Gibbs energy of reaction), typically in the range of -460 to -480 kJ/mol.
-The output force is given by the phosphorylation potential difference (ADP phosphorylated to ATP), F{P} , which varies in vivo in a range of about 48 to 62 kJ/mol under physiological conditions.
-Proton turnover, J{P+} , and ATP turnover, J{P+} , proceed in the steady state at constant F{H+} , when $J{P+} = J{H+out} = J{H+in}$, and at constant F{P} , when $J{P+} = J{P-} =$
+Oxygen flux, $J{O2}$ , is coupled to the phosphorylation of ADP to ATP, $J{\text{NP}}$ , by the proton pumps of the electron transfer system, ETS, pushing the outward proton flux, $J{\text{H+out}}$ generating the output protonmotive force, $F{\text{H+}}$ .
+ATP synthase is driven by the input protonmotive force, $-F{\text{H+}}$ , and inward proton flux, $J{\text{H+in}}$ , to phosphorylate ADP to ATP.
+2[H] indicates the reduced hydrogen equivalents of fuel substrates that provide the chemical input force, $F{O2}$ [kJ/mol $O_2$ ], of the reaction with oxygen (molar Gibbs energy of reaction), typically in the range of -460 to -480 kJ/mol.
+The output force is given by the phosphorylation potential difference (ADP phosphorylated to ATP), $F{PP}$ , which varies in vivo ranging from about 48 to 62 kJ/mol under physiological conditions.
+Proton turnover, $J{PP}$ , and ATP turnover, $J{PP}$ , proceed in the steady state at constant $F{HP}$ , when $J{PP} = J{HP} = J{H$

 Table 1.
-Coupling states and residual oxygen consumption in mitochondrial preparations in relation to respiration and phosphorylation rate, J{02} and J{P} , and protonmotive force, F{H+} .
-Coupling states are established at kinetically saturating concentrations of fuel substrates and O_2 .
+Coupling states and residual oxygen consumption in mitochondrial preparations in relation to respiration and phosphorylation rate, $J{O2}$ and $J{PP}$ , and protonmotive force, $F{H+}$ .
+Coupling states are established at kinetically saturating concentrations of fuel substrates and $O_2$ .